dec1/practical_devops/devops/kubernetes/ref/general/config/context.md

 Theres _always_ a **_current context_** in kubectl.

-If you explicitly/individually specify namespace with a kubectl command this value is used.
+- If you explicitly/individually specify namespace with a kubectl command this value is used.
 Otherwise the value from the *current context* is used.

+####
-**default** is the namespace name used when you create a new context (set-context) without explicitly specifying a different name.
-Since no context has to have a namespace called "default", this also means - (contrary to popular belief) -  that its not true that kubernetes uses "default" as namespace if you dont specify one explicitly in a kubectl command.
+- Its not required that there be some context that has a namespace called "default", so - (contrary to popular belief) -  that its not true that kubernetes uses "default" as namespace if you dont specify one explicitly in a kubectl command.

+####
+- **default** is the namespace name used when you create a new context (set-context) without explicitly specifying a different name.